daniele-athome/mopidy-snapduck/README.md

 In a [multi-room, multi-Mopidy configuration](https://www.home-assistant.io/blog/2016/02/18/multi-room-audio-with-snapcast/) the sound card of a room speaker is either owned by Snapcast client or by the local Mopidy instance.
-This extension will start `snapclient` when Mopidy is stopped and stops it when Mopidy is playing.
+This extension will start `snapclient` when Mopidy is stopped and stop it when Mopidy is playing.

 ## Installation